 The Skin and Hormones

-The skin is where much of the body’s hormonal activity takes place and, according to research studies, the skin cannot function without hormones.
-As a target organ of numerous sex hormones (such as the estrogens, progesterone and testosterone), the skin contains different types of hormone receptors, including estrogen receptors, as well as receptors for progesterone and testosterone.
+The skin is where much of the body’s hormonal activity takes place and, according to research studies, the it cannot function without hormones.
+As a target organ of numerous sex hormones (such as the estrogens, progesterone, and testosterone), the skin contains different types of hormone receptors, including estrogen receptors, as well as receptors for progesterone and testosterone.
 The anti-stress hormone DHEA and the sleep hormone melatonin are also both found in human skin and are converted to biological molecules with important functions.
 DHEA is converted into estrogen and other hormone related molecules found only in the skin.
 Melatonin is synthesized in the skin and, in low concentrations, is believed to stimulate cell growth.
 Moreover, hormones produced elsewhere in the body are known to play a role in the health of our skin.

-Our skin is one of the central organs known to benefit from higher circulating levels of the estrogen hormones (i.e., estriol, estradiol and estrone).
-Receptors for the estrogen hormones are located in both the epidermal and dermal skin layers, as well as in the blood vessels of the skin.
+Our skin is one of the central organs known to benefit from higher circulating levels of the estrogen hormones (i.e., estriol, estradiol, and estrone).
+Receptors for the estrogen hormones are located in both the epidermal and dermal layers, as well as in the blood vessels of the skin.
 In women, the highest number of estrogen receptors are found in the vagina.

 Just as estrogens have beneficial effects in maintaining bone density, high levels of circulating estrogens improve fluid retention and elasticity in our skin.
 They also stimulate collagen production and increase the moisture naturally maintained by our skin.
 There is a strong connection between the amount of collagen in our skin and skin thickness, thus skin thickness may correlate with levels of the estrogen hormones.